HTMLGuyLLC/jPack/README.md

 window.addEventListener('load', function() {

-    //now you can take advantage of the jpack library var fname = jpack.utilities.strings.ucfirst('bob'); //Bob
+    //now you can take advantage of the jpack library jpack.strings.ucfirst('bob'); //Bob

-    //or if you're feeling lazy, you can tie all jpack components to window for shorter use. jpack.goGlobal("jp");

-    jp.strings.ucfirst('bob');

-    //or if you're insanely lazy and want to cross your fingers that nothing conflicts, you can tie
-    // everything to window WITHOUT a namespace jpack.goGlobal();
+    //if you want to change the namespace jpack.setGlobal("$");

+    $.strings.ucfirst('bob');

+    //if you want to make all global without a namespace - do so at your own risk!
+Things may conflict! jpack.setGlobal();

     strings.ucfirst('bob');
 };